 In the government-wide financial statements and proprietary fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities or business-type activities statement of net position.
 Bond premiums and discounts result from a difference between the debt amount to be repaid by the District and the amount of proceeds received by the District.
 Bond premiums and discounts are amortized as a component of interest expense over the life of the debt obligation using the straight line method.
 Deferred gains or losses on refundings of debt result from the difference between the reacquisition price and the net carrying amount of the old debt.
-Deferred gains or losses on refundings of debt are reported as a deferred outflow of resources or a deferred inflow of resources and amortized as a component of interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter using the straight line method.
+Deferred gains or losses on refundings of debt resources and amortized as a component of interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter using the straight line method.
 In the governmental fund financial statements, governmental funds recognize bond premiums and discounts, and deferred gains or losses on refundings of debt in the current period.
-The face amount of debt issued is reported as other financing sources in the governmental fund financial statements.
-Premiums and discounts received on debt issuances are reported as other financing sources and uses.
+The face amount of debt issued is reported as other financing sources and uses.
+Bonds are presented net of remaining premiums and discounts received on debt issuances are reported as other financing sources and uses.
 Bonds are presented net of remaining premiums and discounts on the statement of net position.
-Deferred gains or losses on refundings of debt are reported as deferred refunding proceeds on the statement of net position, net of applicable amortization.
+Deferred gains or losses on refundings of debt are reported as deferred as deferred as other financing sources and uses.
+Bonds are presented net of remaining premiums and discounts received on debt issuances or the statement of net position.
+Deferred gains or losses on refundings of debt are reported as deferred as deferred refunding proceeds on the statement of net position, net of applicable amortization.